 Baby elephants are called calves.

 During the infant stage, a baby elephant is called a calf.
 These animals outgrow this name when they become juveniles.
 The name they are referred to next depends on their gender.
 Female elephants are called cows, and male elephants are called bulls.

-An elephant’s pregnancy is an average of 22 months.
+An African elephant’s pregnancy is an average of 22 months.

 The reason behind these declines is the increase in infertility rates.
 In seven years, the infertility rates have gone from 22 percent to 45 percent.
-Some factors behind high infertility rates in zoos have to due with the captive elephants' lack of exercise and high-calorie diets that affect their ovarian cycles.
+Some factors behind high infertility rates in zoo elephants are lack of exercise and high-calorie diets that affect a female elephant’s ovarian cycles.